tonadjointecreative/getorganizedbyTAC/readme.md

+## Update from maker - June 2019

+I (the developer) am no longer maintaining this project.
+Feel free to use the code.
+Modify, expand, remove, improve as you wish.
+If you have any questions, just send me a message.

 ## About

 A basic app for Asana to load all tasks you are assigned to accross **all workspaces**.
 Asana does not provice a global 'my tasks' overview, but does offer a nice API to create this yourself ;)